Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is Recursion in JAVA ?<br>
 Recursion in java is a process in which a method calls itself continuously.
 A method in java that calls itself is called recursive method.

+What is Call by value in JAVA?<br>
+If we call a method passing a value, it is known as call by value.

 What is Exception Handling ?<br>
 Exception handling is used to change the normal flow of the code execution if a specified error (exceptional) condition occurs.
 This condition is called an exception.